Inter Pares joins call for Burma to end use of violence and respect democracy Feb 4, 2021 | Read more

 “Until We Find Them”: Searching for missing loved ones on the road to the North Mar 11, 2019 | Read more

-Indigenous voices at the heart of resistance in Burma news : In the News January 31, 2022 Share Print Indigenous Karen youth demonstrators in Mutraw call for federal democracy.
+Indigenous voices at the heart of resistance in Burma news : In the News September 15, 2022 Share Print Indigenous Karen youth demonstrators in Mutraw call for federal democracy.
 Credit: KESAN On February 1, 2021, the military in Burma attempted a coup d’état – partially taking control of the country and trampling Burma’s fragile democracy in the process.
 What’s happened in Burma since the attempted coup?
-For the past year, people have been using protests, public education and boycotts to resist the military’s efforts to take over the country.
+For the past year and a half, people have been using protests, public education and boycotts to resist the military’s efforts to take over the country.
 Violent attacks against protestors have become common and military assaults in Indigenous communities have intensified.
 The death toll has skyrocketed and thousands have been wounded.
 In spite of this, millions of activists from all corners of the country are united to resist a return to military rule and ensure the brutal and ongoing attempted coup is not successful.
-Indigenous voices at the heart of the resistance in Burma The unity among activists we see today in opposition to the military did not always exist in Burma.
+Support activists in Burma!
+Send a letter to your MP today Indigenous voices at the heart of the resistance in Burma The unity among activists we see today in opposition to the military did not always exist in Burma.
 Indigenous communities in Burma have long been experiencing military brutality.
 But before the attempted coup, some people in central Burma downplayed, and even dismissed, reports of the military’s atrocities against Indigenous communities.
-Following the attempted coup, those in central urban areas found those atrocities happening in their own backyards for the first time.
+Following the attempted coup, those in central urban areas found those atrocities happening in their own backyards for the first time in many years.
 Still, at first many people from Burma’s ethnic Bamar majority called for a return to the pre-coup status quo.
-While this would mean an end to violence in the streets of central Burma, returning to the status quo would involve repression of – and violence against – the country’s diverse Indigenous populations.
+While this would mean an end to violence in the streets of central Burma, returning to the status quo would mean not addressing the repression of – and violence against – the country’s diverse Indigenous populations.
 But Indigenous activists, including Inter Pares’ counterparts, refused to let inequalities of past struggles repeat themselves.
-They claimed space at the heart of the resistance.
-They added their voices to public discourse and continue to put forward their vision for a new future – one with Indigenous rights and equality at its core.
-As the demonstrations continue, their call has spread throughout the country, becoming a core national demand.
+They are claiming space at the heart of the resistance.
+They are adding their voices to public discourse and continue to put forward their vision for a new future – one with Indigenous rights and equality at its core.
+As the resistance continues, their call has spread throughout the country, becoming a core national demand.
 What started as a call to preserve the status quo has evolved into political action to build a country where everyone is included.
 How can you support activists' work in Burma?
-Send a letter to your Member of Parliament Find your MP and their contact info and use the text we provide below to email your Member of Parliament asking that the Government of Canada impose sanctions targeting gas and oil revenue and aviation fuel.
-Dear [YOUR MP], As a constituent, I am writing to thank you for your support of the February 1 unanimous motion on Burma.
-February 1, the one-year anniversary of the day the military began their violent and ongoing attempted coup, was a difficult day for many.
-It was heartening to see Canadian parliamentarians’ solidarity with the people of Burma, many of whom have been struggling and resisting for far longer than one year.
-I am supportive of the additional sanctions Canada has imposed against Burma's military.
-But one of the military’s largest revenue sources remains unrestricted: the oil and gas industry.
-This source of revenue enables them to continue to bomb villages, execute protesters, and wage war against their own people.
-People within Burma and around the world have called on governments to block the regime's access to oil and gas revenue.
-These sanctions would greatly support the people of Burma in their efforts toward democracy and justice.
-There is also a specific need to sanction aviation fuel.
-Over the past year, there has been a steady increase in the military’s use of its air force to indiscriminately bomb villages, killing and injuring civilians, destroying homes, schools and churches, and forcing thousands to flee into hiding.
-When will Canada impose sanctions targeting gas and oil revenue and aviation fuel?
-Thank you, [YOUR NAME] Donate Our counterparts in Burma create spaces where people from different Indigenous groups can come together to share experiences and build a common vision for a future in which their rights and cultures are respected.
+Send a letter to your Member of Parliament With just a few clicks, you can send a letter to your MP asking the Canadian government to take urgent action on the humanitarian crisis and end mass atrocities in Burma, and asking your MP to join a parliamentary friendship group.
+Send a letter today!
+Donate Our counterparts in Burma create spaces where people from different Indigenous groups can come together to share experiences and build a common vision for a future in which their rights and cultures are respected.
 United, their message to the military is loud and clear: you messed with the wrong generation.You can help amplify the voices of Indigenous people in Burma by making a gift to Inter Pares today.
 Donate now.
-Learn more “You messed with the wrong generation” Comments (2) Add new comment You must have JavaScript enabled to use this form.
-Your name Comment * Save Leave this field blank Elizabeth Shepherd 12:43pm, Feb 18, 2022 Do not provide Aviation Fuel to the Myanmar Junta who are bombing the Myanmar People reply Janis Belgum 4:38pm, Feb 21, 2022 Block the oil and gasrevenue~ reply
+Learn more “You messed with the wrong generation” Comments (3) Add new comment You must have JavaScript enabled to use this form.
+Your name Comment * Save Leave this field blank Elizabeth Shepherd 12:43pm, Feb 18, 2022 Do not provide Aviation Fuel to the Myanmar Junta who are bombing the Myanmar People reply Janis Belgum 4:38pm, Feb 21, 2022 Block the oil and gasrevenue~ reply Timothy Soe Moe 3:15pm, Apr 13, 2023 Thanks reply

 Elizabeth Shepherd 12:43pm, Feb 18, 2022 Do not provide Aviation Fuel to the Myanmar Junta who are bombing the Myanmar People reply